xd009642/tarpaulin/README.md

         --count                  Counts the number of hits during coverage --debug                  Show debug output - this is used for diagnosing issues with tarpaulin --doc                    Test only this library's documentation
-        --examples               Test all examples
+        --dump-traces            Log tracing events and save to a json file.
+Also, enabled when --debug is used --examples               Test all examples
         --force-clean            Adds a clean stage to work around cargo bugs that may affect coverage results -f, --forward                Forwards unexpected signals to test.
 Tarpaulin will still take signals it is expecting.